alxgrk/spring-selenium-pool/README.md

 ## 💿 Installation

-In Maven add our core dependency:
+For Maven, add this dependency:

 ```xml
 <dependency>